real-n3o/zns/README.md

 ZNS is governed and made publicly accessible under the terms and conditions of the InnerSource License.

-ZNS is proudly brought to you by n3o in collaboration with The One Foundation, The Zero Guild, zDAO, and Wilder Studios.
+ZNS is proudly brought to you by n3o in collaboration with The One Foundation, The Zero Guild, zDAO, Wilder Studios and The Last Entity.